ld269440877/workspace/Data_Analysis/python3_notebook/py3-面向过程编程.md

 =============================================================

 The source may be a string representing one or more Python statements or a code object as returned by compile().
-The globals must be a dictionary and locals can be any mapping, defaulting to the current globals and locals.
+The globals must be a dictionary and locals can be any mapping(映射), defaulting to the current globals and locals.
 If only globals is given, locals defaults to it.
 Type:      builtin_function_or_method
 ```